hashbbg/bbgchallenge8/readme.markdown

 #### Platform

 It has to run in a browser!
-Feel free to specify *which* browser, but remember; if you're too specific, fewer people may end up playing it.k
+Feel free to specify *which* browser, but remember; if you're too specific, fewer people may end up playing it.